albarey33/albarey33.github.io/_posts/data_processing/2022-12-10-Matrix_Counter_Melt_Dcast.md

 ---
-title: "DP10 Matrix Counter of Member Months"      # subtitle: "Description of R Scripts for data processing."
+title: "DP10 Matrix Counter using Melt Dcast"      # subtitle: "Description of R Scripts for data processing."
 #author: Alejando BaRey          #layout: post
 date: 2022-12-10 10:34:00 -0500
 categories: [Data Processing]             # , Other Procedures
-tags: [R, Dplyr]
+tags: [R, Dplyr, Melt - Dcast]
 # background: '/img/posts/01.jpg'
 #pin: true
 ---

 ## Description

-Matrix Counter of Member Months using Melt DCast (equivalent to Pivot tables)
+**Script:** Matrix Counter using Melt DCast (equivalent to Pivot tables)

+**Example:** Enrollment Member-Months

-This code calculates the number of months each patient was enrolled in the 12 months previous to an specific months.
-For ilustration, this script shows a calculation for only the enrollment month and the previous one.
-So a patient can have one or two member-months.
-The data comes in just two fields: Period and MID (patient identifier).
-The functions melt and dcast (equivalent of pivot tables) are used to convert the data into a table MID vs Period.
+This script computes the count of months each patient was enrolled in during the 12 months preceding a specific month.
+For illustrative purposes, the script focuses on calculating member months for the enrollment month and the one immediately prior.
+As a result, each patient can have either one or two member-months.
+The dataset consists of two crucial fields: "Period" and "MID" (patient identifier).
+Leveraging the functionalities of the melt and dcast functions (similar to Excel pivot tables), the data transformation occurs, converting the data into a structured table that compares patients (MID) against their enrollment periods (Period).

 ## Link to the Complete Script in Github